mersa-v6/Cyber-Security-Fundamental/Incident handling/Incident handling.md

     - execution of destructive malware
 - **Process**
     - **cyber kill chain → life sycle of hackers**
-        - reconnaissance  = باخد فكره
+        - **reconnaissance**  = It is the stage of collecting information about the organization or company that the hacker wants to penetrate, for example, examining ports, determining the operating system, and collecting subdomains.

-        - weaponization  = اختيار النقط الضعيفه في النظام
+        - **weaponization**  = determine the vulnerability in target
-        - delivery  = توصيل المالوير  الي الضحيه
+        - **delivery**  = Trying to deliver the payload to the server or the targeted victim
-        - exploitation = تنفيذ الاختراق
+        - **exploitation** = Executing the malware
-        - installation = تثبيت المالوير او ايجاد باب خلفي للهاكر عشان يقدر ياكسس النظام في اي وقت
+        - **installation** = Installing malware or creating a back door for the hacker so that he can establish the system at any time
-        - command & control = استخدام النظام  المخترق في اختراق انظمه اخري
+        - **command & control** = Using the hacked system to hack other systems
-        - action on objectives  =الهدف من الاختراق زي التسريب مثلا
+        - **action on objectives** = Implementing the goal of the hack, such as leaking data

-    - **life sycle of incident handeling**
+    - ## now what about life sycle of incident handeling
         - preparation  تحضير
         - Identification  التعريف
         - containment   الاحتواء